Everything you need to care for a happy, thriving crested gecko — from enclosure setup to diet, lighting, and health.

 Behaviors

 Understanding your crested gecko's behavior is key to providing responsive, informed care.
-These resources cover one of the most startling crested gecko behaviors — tail dropping, or autotomy — including why it happens and exactly what to do if your gecko drops their tail.
+These resources cover one of the most startling crested gecko behaviors — tail dropping, or caudal autotomy — including why it happens and exactly what to do if your gecko drops their tail.
 You'll also find coverage of cryptic basking behavior, which is easily misread by keepers unfamiliar with it, and an exploration of the growing body of research suggesting that reptiles experience emotions in ways previously underestimated.

 Why Do Geckos Drop Their Tails? | Zen Habitats